-Defects in fatty acid transport proteins linked to schizophrenia and autismJuly 15th, 2014 in Genetics /
+Defects in fatty acid transport proteins linked to schizophrenia and autismJuly 15, 2014 in Medicine & Health / Genetics

 Using diverse methodologies, neuroscientists from the RIKEN Brain Science Institute report that defects in Fatty Acid Binding Proteins (FABPs) may help to explain the pathology in some cases of schizophrenia and autism spectrum disorders.
 After identifying mutations in FABPs from patients, the group led by Senior Team Leader Takeo Yoshikawa determined that the genetic disruption of Fabps in mice mimics disease behaviors seen in patients.
 This work suggests that disruption of FABPs could be a common link underlying some forms of these two prevalent mental disorders.